Automatic Water Tap Control System Project Description:

-This Project is based on the Automatic Water Tap control system using Arduino Uno or Mega, 12-volt Solenoid Valve, Infrared Sensor and a 12-volt SPDT type relay.
+This Project is based on the Automatic Water Tap control system using Arduino Uno or Mega, 12-volt Solenoid Valve, Infrared Sensor, and a 12-volt SPDT type relay.
 The main purpose of this project is to stop wasting water.
-The Water flow is controlled automatically using the IR “Infrared Sensor”.
-When the infrared Sensor detects the hand the solenoid value is Turned ON, while in the absence of the hand the solenoid value is turned off.
+The water flow is controlled automatically using the IR “Infrared Sensor”.
+When the infrared Sensor detects the hand the solenoid value is Turned ON, while in the absence of the hand the solenoid valve is turned off.

 The Automatic water tap control system project can be used in Colleges, homes, Universities, buildings, etc. If this project is implemented everywhere the water problem can be solved, as there will be no wastage of water.

 This Tutorial covers the following.